RubenCid35/GraphPaperSim/README.md

 Advanced Data Analysis on Research Publications.
 Grouping of papers with the usage of a knowledge graph.

 ## Description
 The objective of this project is a advanced Data Analysis on Research Publications.
-Given a corpus of 30 papers, the papers have been grouped according to their themes and a knowledge graph has been constructed.
+Given a corpus of 30 papers, the papers have been grouped according to their topics and similarities; and a knowledge graph has been constructed from those relationships.
 Additionally, the knowledge graph has been enriched with metadata using sources like [OpenAlex](https://openalex.org/) and [OpenAire](https://explore.openaire.eu/).

 ## Documentation